 3. Greet The Human First And Get Permission

 “If my master likes (or tolerates) you, so may I.” That’s the way a dog’s mind works when they see a new face.
 Go over and tell the dog parent hello, smile, shake hands.
 This is when niceties are good.
-Seeing that its master knows you or does not feel threatened by you, a dog can get convinced that you are not a potential threat and that it does not
+Seeing that its master knows you or does not feel threatened by you, a dog can get convinced that you are not a potential threat and that it does not need to protect its master.
+This is crucial in ensuring no canine damage is done.

 Next, ask the dog parent if you may pet the dog.
 Different breeds have different temperaments.
 Also, dogs with a traumatic past or ones that are not used to meeting other people or dogs may be naturally more defensive than more socially-exposed dogs.
 If you get a green signal from the owner, move to the next step.